Venice: Climate

 According to the Köppen climate classification, Venice has a mid-latitude, four season humid subtropical climate (Cfa), with cool, damp winters and warm, humid summers.
-The 24-hour average temperature in January is 3.3 C, and for July this figure is 23.0 C. Precipitation is spread relatively evenly throughout the year, and averages 748 mm; snow isn't a rarity between late November and early March.
+The 24-hour average temperature in January is 3.3 C, and for July this figure is 23.0 C. Precipitation is spread relatively evenly throughout the year, and averages 748 mm; snow is not uncommon between late November and early March.
 During the most severe winters, the canals and parts of the lagoon can freeze, but with the warming trend of the past 30–40 years, the occurrence has become rarer.